The Importance of School Libraries

 - Working with other educators to design learning strategies to meet the needs of individual students (Information Power: Building Partnerships for Learning, 1998)

-At the heart of state funding for school libraries is acknowledgment of the critical need for more and better books for students to read.
+With the shift in funding to Local Education Agencies (LEAs) under the Local Control Funding Formula (LCFF) it is important for LEAs to acknowledge and recognize the critical need for more and better books, in a variety of formats and levels for students to read and to help meet the demands for implementation of the CCSS.
 Studies show a positive relationship between library quality (school and public) and the amount read, as well as a relationship with reading competence.
 Better libraries mean more literacy development for younger readers as well as for high school students.
 The English–Language Arts Content Standards for California Public Schools calls for students to read extensively on their own (one-half million words annually by grade four; one million words annually by the end of middle school; and two million words annually by the end of grade twelve).